nengo/nengo-extras/docs/index.rst

 a liminal space not quite generic enough for inclusion in Nengo_, but useful enough that they should be publicly accessible.

-Some of these utilities may eventually migrate to Nengo_, and others may be split off into their own separate repositories.
+Some of these utilities may eventually migrate to `Nengo core <Nengo>`_, and others may be split off into their own separate repositories.
+If something that you were using has been moved, please consult the release history below to see where it has been moved.

 .. _Nengo: https://github.com/nengo/nengo